-Tune in to hear Jennifer Frankovich, MD, discuss the co-occurrence of systemic inflammatory and autoimmune diseases including the overlap between pediatric acute-onset neuropsychiatric syndrome (PANS) and autism.
+Jennifer Frankovich, MD, MS discusses the co-occurrence of systemic inflammatory and autoimmune diseases—including the overlap between pediatric acute-onset neuropsychiatric syndrome (PANS) and autism.

-Jennifer Frankovich, MD, is an Associate Clinical Professor in the Department of Pediatrics, Division of Allergy, Immunology Rheumatology (AIR) at Stanford University/Lucile Packard Children’s Hospital (LPCH).
+Dr. Jennifer Frankovich is a Clinical Professor in the Department of Pediatrics, Division of Allergy, Immunology Rheumatology (AIR) at Stanford University/Lucile Packard Children’s Hospital (LPCH).
 Her clinical expertise is in systemic inflammatory and autoimmune diseases that co-occur with psychiatric symptoms.
 She completed her training in pediatrics, pediatric rheumatology, and clinical epidemiology at Stanford University/LPCH.
-She directs the Stanford PANS Program (2012- present) where she and her collaborators have created a longitudinal clinical database and large biorepository of patient and control biospecimens.
 In addition to generating clinical data to better understand the PANS illness, she is collaborating with ten basic science labs who aim to understand the immunological underpinnings of the illness.

 Anxiety disorders are among the common comorbidities of autism spectrum disorder.
 The reason for this overlap is still under investigation.
 However, several treatments for anxiety may deliver positive results for people with

 The information below is from the 2019 ARI webinar, PANS/PANDAS - Research Updates In rare cases, some children may experience the sudden onset of Obsessive-Compulsive Disorder or eating disorders.
 This pediatric acute-onset